jvtoppa/YARI/README.md

 # What is this code?

-This is an implementation of the Re-Pair algorithm for research purposes.
+This is an implementation of the Re-Pair compression algorithm (or Byte-Pair encoding if you're a machine learn-ist), made for research purposes.
 Try running it on different data :)!
 Still a work in progress.

 # Class Diagram